Providence Center Roads to Recovery Womens Program

 Providence Center Roads to Recovery Womens Program - Wyoming, RI

 Providence Center Roads To Recovery Womens Program is an addiction treatment center located at 15 Bakers Pines Road in the 02898 zip code in Wyoming, RI.
 It is operated by a private non-profit organization.
-Providence Center Roads To Recovery Womens Program provides buprenorphine maintenance and suboxone prescription.
-Some of the treatment approaches used by Providence Center Roads To Recovery Womens Program include dialectical behavior therapy, substance use counseling approach and counseling for trauma victims.
-Providence Center Roads To Recovery Womens Program provides 60 and 90 day inpatient heroin rehab, 30 day inpatient heroin rehab and long term heroin rehab.
-It also provides residential heroin addiction treatment.
+Providence Center Roads To Recovery Womens Program provides suboxone prescription and buprenorphine maintenance.
+Some of the treatment approaches used by Providence Center Roads To Recovery Womens Program include motivational interviewing, brief intervention and cognitive behavioral therapy.
+Providence Center Roads To Recovery Womens Program provides 30 day inpatient heroin rehab programs, residential heroin rehab and 60 and 90 day inpatient heroin rehab.
+It also provides residential treatment for heroin use.

 Address: 15 Bakers Pines Road, Wyoming, RI 02898